-Dallas Baptist University is proud to be a member of the Council for Christian Colleges and Universities (CCCU) : an international association of colleges and universities.
-Founded in 1976 with 38 members, the Council has grown to 116 members in North America and 64 affiliate institutions in 18 countries.
+Dallas Baptist University is proud to be a member of the Council for Christian Colleges and Universities (CCCU) : an international association of intentionally Christ-centered colleges and universities.
+Founded in 1976 with 38 members, the Council has grown to 118 members in North America and 54 affiliate institutions in 20 countries.
 The CCCU is a tax-exempt 501(c)(3) nonprofit organization headquartered in the Historic Capitol Hill district of Washington, D.C.
 The Council's mission is to advance the cause of Christ-centered higher education and to help our institutions transform lives by faithfully relating scholarship and service to biblical truth.

-CCCU provides study programs through BestSemester[TM], an off-campus and study abroad program.
+CCCU provides twelve off-campus and study abroad programs around the world through BestSemester[TM], an off-campus and study abroad program.
 BestSemester[TM] programs are intended to complement and expand the opportunities found on a traditional campus through a comprehensive experiential learning approach.
 These study programs are available to DBU students of junior or senior standing who obtain a cumulative GPA of 2.75 or higher on a 4.00 scale.
 (GPA requirements vary among the various study programs; check individual study programs for exact GPA requirement.)
-These programs provide unique learning experiences and settings.
+These programs provide strong academic experiences and earn a student up to 18 hours of credit.